G3n-Avocato/Darkly/SQL Injection - User Data/Ressources/README.md

 # SQL Injection - User Data

+A SQL injection attack consists of insertion of a SQL query via the input data from the client to the application.
+By interfering with the requests that an application makes to it's database.

 ## Breach type

 * A03:2021 Injection
     * CWE-89 SQL Injection (In-band SQLi):
         * Error-based SQLi: exploit error messages thrown by the database server to obtain information about the structure of the database.